Founding Artistic Directors

 Virginia Ballet Company and School was established to provide classical ballet education of the highest quality and stage pre-professional productions in the Washington metropolitan area.
-In 1950 our Founding Artistic Directors, Tatiana Rousseau and Oleg Tupine, began sharing their classical Russian ballet training and professional experience with students in Northern Virginia.
+In 1950 our Founding Artistic Directors, Tatiana Rousseau and Oleg Tupine, began sharing their Vaganova training and professional experience with students in Northern Virginia.
 Ms. Rousseau, a pupil of Madame Olga Preobrajenska in Paris, was associated with Le Ballet de Jeunesse of Paris, Le Theatre des Champs Elysees and the Agrenieff Ballet Company.
 Mr. Tupine was a principal dancer with the Original Ballet Russe and joined the Ballet Russe de Monte Carlo in 1949 as premier danseur, partnering such notables as Alexandra Danilova, Mia Slavenska and Maria Tallchief.

 More than 70 years ago the nucleus of the Virginia Ballet Company and School was established to provide classical dance education of the highest quality and to stage performances of exceptional artistic merit in the Washington Metropolitan area.